traopia/GenAI-political-portraits/README.md

 # GenAI-political-portraits

-create a venv / conda environment
-install: pip install pandas torch torchvision open-clip-torch pillow matplotib scikit-learn seaborn umap-learn plotly transformers
+This repository contains data and code for the paper "Lost in Translation?
+Exploring Language and Cultural Representation in AI-Generated Political Portraits"

+## Instructions for the quantitative analysis
+1. Create the conda environment conda env create -f environment.yml

-1. Create dataframe and extract image embeddings: python extract_embeddings.py
+2. Create dataframe and extract image embeddings: python extract_embeddings_df.py

+3. Perform the analysis as in analysis.ipynb